You don’t need a book publicist if you’re ready to learn the tricks on how to promote your book, and you’ll work tirelessly to promote it.

 Expect to spend from $1,000 to several thousand dollars per month, depending on the publicist’s experience and size of the project.

 Please, don’t interview publicists for the sole purpose of “picking their brains” so you can get lots of free advice on how to manage your own publicity campaign, compile their ideas, then turn around and do it yourself.
-Savvy publicists might talk in general terms about your potential to get publicity.
-But the smart ones won’t offer creative ideas about your project – and you shouldn’t expect them to – until you sign on the dotted line.
+Savvy book publicists might talk in general terms about your potential to get publicity.
+But the smart ones won’t offer creative ideas about your project—and you shouldn’t expect them to—until you sign on the dotted line.

 Don’t bother asking if a publicist would be willing to work for you “for a share of the book sales.”
-Even a publicist with half a brain would never agree to that.
+No competent book publicist—aka, one you’d actually want to work with—would ever agree to that.

 Don’t conduct an interview by email.
 You want to hear their voices and pick up on the little nuances that aren’t apparent in email.
 Do they prattle on or get to the point quickly?
 Do they sound professional?
 They must because they probably will be speaking with journalists.

-Come to each telephone, in-person or Skype interview with a list of questions.
+Come to each telephone, in-person, or Zoom interview with a list of questions.
 The smaller the project, the fewer the questions.
 Don’t ask all of these if, for example, you’re hiring someone to write a press release and pitch a half dozen media outlets.
 Depending on the type and size of the project, pick and choose from these.

 Background and Experience